Personal injury questions

 - Future losses

 This is compensation for losses that you are likely to encounter in the future, and is important if your injury means you're not able to continue working, or need to re-train in order to continue working.

 The Claim Solicitors will provide you with a friendly experienced member of our claim team to answer any questions you may have at any time throughout your claim and keep you up to date on the progress of your case.
 We will appoint a solicitor from our personal injury department that specialises in the particular area of law relevant to your case.

 As every case is different, some take longer than others.
-Most cases are settled in a matter of months, although very complicated cases can take a year or more.
-In all cases, our priority is to ensure the best compensation settlement and quick settlements are often not advisable.
+In all cases, our priority is to ensure the best compensation settlement and quick settlements are often not advisable, as there is a risk that the case could be settled before your injury has fully healed, and we are therefore not privy to the ultimate effects of it on you.
 We will keep you updated throughout the claim process and advise you of any problems that arise.

-We have developed our service so that everything can be dealt with by email/telephone and post.
+We have developed our service so that almost everything can be dealt with by email/telephone and post.
 This means you will not have to take time off work to attend meetings and enables us to appoint the very best solicitors to handle your case, regardless of where you live.
-(Where it is necessary for you to have a medical assessment, your expenses, including any loss of earnings will be reclaimed from the third party).
+If we think you will be needed in person, such as in the event of a settlement meeting with the other side, we will give you plenty of advanced notice and you can claim your travel and accommodation costs back as part of your overall claim.
+Where it is necessary for you to have a medical assessment, your expenses, including any loss of earnings will be reclaimed from the third party.

 Should you prefer to talk to someone face to face about your compensation claim, particularly in the early stages when the process of making a claim for personal injury compensation can seem a little daunting, or if your injuries are of a severe or sensitive nature, we are more than happy for one of our experienced personal injury team to visit you at home, should you wish.
 Please see our home visits page for more detail.